Eroica (1958 film)

 Eroica (released in some territories as Heroism) is a 1958 Polish film by Andrzej Munk, and his second feature film after Man on the Tracks (1956).
 Eroica is composed of two separate stories, presenting satirical critiques of two aspects of the Polish character: acquisitive opportunism, and a romantic fascination for heroic martyrs.

-The film’s title is an ironic reference to Ludwig van Beethoven’s Third Symphony, which the composer initially dedicated to then French head Consulate Napoleon Bonaparte.
-When Napoleon declared himself Emperor, Beethoven, a devout republican, withdrew the dedication in disgust and titled the work simply “Eroica.”
+The film's title is an ironic reference to Ludwig van Beethoven's Third Symphony, which the composer initially dedicated to then French head Consulate Napoleon Bonaparte.
+When Napoleon declared himself Emperor, Beethoven, a devout republican, withdrew the dedication in disgust and titled the work simply "Eroica".

 Eroica premiered on Polish Television in 1972 and depicts wartime couriers crossing the Tatra Mountains.

 Eroica won the FIPRESCI Award at the 1959 Mar del Plata Film Festival.

-Synopsis
+Plot

 Scherzo Alla Pollacca

 The first part is a bitter, tragicomic story of Dzidziuś ("Babyface"), a street-wise bon-vivant, drunkard, and coward who unwillingly joins the Home Army during the Warsaw Uprising.
 Dzidziuś' wife, Zosia, is having an affair with a Hungarian officer and Dzidziuś reluctantly becomes the messenger between the Home Army and the Hungarian unit, which is considering changing sides.